 The table below shows the parameters that can be configured on the drawbar editor screen.
-The settings marked with an asterisk () in the "Setting Range" column are initial defaults.
+The settings marked with an asterisk (\) in the "Setting Range" column are initial defaults.

 Parameter Name Setting Setting Range Ft16' to Ft1' (Drawbar 16' to Drawbar 1') Adjusts a tone's foot "length" harmonic overtone levels (16' to 1').
-0 to 8 Perc.
-2nd (2nd Overtone Percussion) When "on", a percussion sound with 2nd harmonic (2nd) or 3rd harmonic (3rd) pitch is applied to notes.1 oFF, on Perc.
+0 to 3 Perc.
+2nd (2nd Overtone Percussion) When "on", a percussion sound with 2nd harmonic (2nd) or 3rd harmonic (3rd) pitch is applied to notes. oFF, on Perc.
 3rd (3rd Overtone Percussion) oFF, on Perc.Decay (Percussion Decay Time) Specifies the decay time of percussion sound.
 A larger value specifies a longer decay time.
-000 to 127 On Click (Key On Click) When "on", a click is sounded when a note starts to sound. oFF, on Off Click (Key Off Click) When "on", a click sound is added when a keyboard key is released. oFF, on Type (Wave Type) "Sin" (Sine) is a waveform that does not include noise, while "Vin" (Vintage) is a waveform that includes characteristic noise of an electric organ.
-Sin, Vin Vib.Rate (Vibrato Rate) Specifies the speed of the vibrato applied to a note.
-000 to 64 to 127 Vib.Depth (Vibrato Depth) Specifies how much vibrato is applied to a note.
-000 to 127 DSP On Off to Rot Button Off Value For information about these parameters, see the items starting from "DSF Off)" under "Tone Parameter Settings" (pages E-48 through E-49).
+000 to 127 Click (Click) When "on", a click is sounded when a note starts to sound. oFF, on Type (Wave Type) "Sin" (Sine) is a waveform that does not include noise, while "Vin" (Vintage) is a waveform that includes characteristic noise of an electric organ.
+Sin, Vin DSP On Off to Rotary Button Off Value For information about these parameters, see the items starting from "DSF Off)" under "Tone Parameter Settings" (pages E-48 through E-49).
 On Off (DSP On/

-1 Makes sustained tones more lively.
+\1 Makes sustained tones more lively.
 A percussion sound is sounded at its strongest immediately after a keyboard key is pressed, and then gradually decays in accordance with the "Perc.Decay" setting.
 Though keeping keyboard keys depressed will continue to sound organ notes, only the percussion sound decays.